 PCRT has evolved since its introduction in 1995 to take account of changing practices.
 Additionally, PCRT should be used alongside each organisation's existing Codes of Practice/Conduct, taking into account good practice guidance.
-HMRC have incorporated PCRT into their own Standards for Tax Agents (published 4 January 2018).
+HMRC have reflected some of the contents of PCRT into their own Standards for Agents (published 4 January 2018).

-(While every care has been taken in the preparation of this guidance the PCRT Bodies do not undertake a duty of care or otherwise for any loss or damage occasioned by reliance on this guidance.
+(While every care has been taken in the preparation of this guidance, the PCRT Bodies do not undertake a duty of care or otherwise for any loss or damage occasioned by reliance on this guidance.
 Practical guidance cannot and should not be taken to substitute appropriate legal advice.)